Bayernatoor/btc_self_custody/src/faqs/advanced_desktop_setup/advanced_faq2.md

 <br>

 **3\.** Do not create/invent new backup methods, make sure you follow all the latest standards.
-DYI security is a BAD idea.
+DIY security is a bad idea.

 <br>

 <p class="text-lg pb-2 font-semibold">DOs:</p>

 **1\.** Write down your 12 or 24 seed words, your passphrase and your extended fingerprint on **separate pieces of paper**.
-        (passphrase + fingerprint) can be stored together, and stored apart from the seed words.
+        Passphrase + fingerprint can be stored together, and stored apart from the seed words.

 <br>